Public broadcasting: Serbia

-Radio Television of Serbia (RTS) is the national public broadcaster in Serbia.
+Radio Television of Serbia (RTS) is the national public broadcaster in Serbia that does not have editorial independence from its government.
 It operates a total of five television channels (RTS1, RTS2, RTS Digital, RTS HD and RTS SAT) and five radio stations (Radio Belgrade 1, Radio Belgrade 2, Radio Belgrade 3, Radio Belgrade 202, and Stereorama).
 RTS is primarily funded through public television licence fees bundled with electricity bills paid monthly, as well as advertising.